f5devcentral/access-solutions/solution11/guide/guide.rst

 |image001|

-1. When a user accesses a VIP protected by this policy JWT and scope validation is performed
+1. When a user accesses a VIP protected by this policy the user is redirected to the provider selected for authentication.
-2. Upon successful Authorization, the user is granted access via the Allow Terminal
+2. Upon successful Authentication, the user is granted access via the Allow Terminal
 3. If unsuccessful, the user proceeds down the fallback branch and denied access via the Deny Terminal